 - fresh grated nutmeg or 1/2 tsp ground

-- To roast winter squash, cut in half, scrap out seeds and roast open side down on a parchment lined baking sheet for 40-55 minutes, until easily pierced with the tip of a knife.
-Scrape out flesh and you’ll only need two cups.
-Save the rent for another use.
+- Roast winter squash: cut it in half, scrape out seeds and roast open side down on a parchment-lined baking sheet for 35-45 minutes, until easily pierced with the tip of a knife.

-- Spoon out 2 Cups of roasted squash into a blender with cold chicken stock, milk, Parmesan, ½ tsp salt, 1 tsp sugar, nutmeg and pepper.
+- Make the Pumpkin Sauce: When the pumpkin is done, remove from oven, turn heat down to 350.
+Spoon out 2 cups of roasted squash into a blender with cold chicken stock, milk, Parmesan, ½ tsp salt, 1 tsp sugar, nutmeg and pepper.
 Blend until very smooth and silky.

 - Calories: 495

 - Sugar: 7.6 g

 - Fat: 15.6 g